lintool/guide/writing-pet-peeves.md

 + **Use of training and test sets.** It's "training set", "validation test", and "test set".
 Not "testing set".
 I know, it's odd.
 I think the non-parallel construction is just idiosyncratic, since "train set" sounds odd.

-+ **"Plural" of words like "performance", "effectiveness", "evidence", etc.** The "performance of different models", _not_ "performances of different models".
++ **"Plural" of words like "performance", "effectiveness", "evidence", "setup", etc.**
+The "performance of different models", _not_ "performances of different models".
 Same with "effectiveness" and "evidence".
-Mistake also appears in forms like "evidences from multiple experiments support our hypothesis".
+Mistake also appears in forms like "evidences from multiple experiments support our hypothesis" ("evidence" not "evidences").
+Also, it's "experimental setup" (i.e., singular), even if there are multiple experiments.

 + **Continuation of above... you probably don't mean "codes".** If you're talking about source code, the source code of two different programs is still "source code", not "source codes".
 Unless you mean something like "Huffman codes"...